databricks/diviner/docs/tutorials-and-examples/grouped_pmdarima_script_links.rst

 model that is applied to each group.

 Using this approach (a static order configuration) can be useful for homogenous collections of series.
-If each member of the grouped collection of series shares a common characteristics in the residuals (i.e., the differencing terms for both an autocorrelation and partial autocorrelation analysis shows similar relationships for all groups, this approach will be faster (and therefore, cheaper) than any other means.
+If each member of the grouped collection of series shares a common characteristic in the residuals (i.e., the differencing terms for both an auto-correlation and partial auto-correlation analysis shows similar relationships for all groups), this approach will be faster and less expensive to fit a model than any other means.

 .. literalinclude:: /../examples/grouped_pmdarima/arima_example.py
     :caption: GroupedPmdarima manually configured ARIMA model